banners3.jpg

 al-khotyara tree on the one lira coin

-In our mission to find the cedar tree on the Lebanese flag, we got introduced to the Al-Khotyara cedar tree, that happens to be the actual tree embossed on the sixties Lebanese one lira coin.
-What a catch!
+In our quest to find the iconic cedar tree from the Lebanese flag, we encountered something just as special: the Al-Khotyara cedar tree, which turns out to be the exact tree featured on the 1960s Lebanese one lira coin.
+What an unexpected discovery!

-The Barouk Cedar Forest trail is thoughtfully developed, providing an enchanting path for leisurely walks.
-My preferred route usually takes me from Masyaf El-Mir down to the lake and back, offering a delightful journey through this serene natural wonder.
+The trails at Barouk are well-maintained and perfect for a relaxing walk.
+My go-to route takes me from Masyaf El-Mir down to the lake and back, a serene journey through one of Lebanon’s most majestic natural reserves.